 - 1/2 teaspoon Cornstarch

 - 4 tablespoon Rolled oats (can be substituted with all-purpose flour)

 - 3 tablespoon Almond Flour or Gluten free Flour Blend

 - 1/2 teaspoon Baking Powder

 - 1 tablespoon melted butter

 - Preheat oven to 350F.

 - Prepare the Pear: Remove the skin of the Pear and slice into 1/4 thick wedges.
 You can also cut it into cubes just don’t cut it too small.
 Sprinkle sugar, lemon juice, vanilla extract and cornstarch.
-Mix just to distribute and cook in low heat for 10 minutes or until the Pear is almost cooked, but not mushy.
+Mix just to distribute and cook in low heat for 10 minutes or until the Pear is almost cooked, but not mushy (unless you really prefer a soft pear inside cook longer).
 You want it to still be slightly hard so that it doesn’t get mushy when baked.